 BVNA support the veterinary nursing profession by providing membership, representation, CPD, and so much more.
 Animal welfare is also of the utmost importance to us, as we know it is to all of our members.
 A group of BVNA Council Members was recently formed to consider the welfare of pets kept in a classroom or school environment.

-The outcome is this toolkit, which we have developed to include helpful resources from organisations such as The Rabbit Welfare Association and Fund (RWAF), The British Hen Welfare Trust (BHWT), The Royal Society for the Prevention of Cruelty to Animals (RSPCA), The People’s Dispensary for Sick Animals (PDSA), The Animal Welfare Foundation (AWF), Dogs Trust and Cats Protection.
+The outcome is this toolkit, which we have developed to include helpful resources from organisations such as The Rabbit Welfare Association and Fund (RWAF), The British Hen Welfare Trust (BHWT), The Royal Society for the Prevention of Cruelty to Animals (RSPCA), The People’s Dispensary for Sick Animals (PDSA), The Animal Welfare Foundation (AWF), Dogs Trust, Cats Protection and The British Hedgehog Preservation Society (BHPS).

 It is available for all veterinary professionals, teachers and parents, and is a free and easy access resource with downloadable content to help educate you on how you can improve the welfare of animals being kept in schools.